 Particle Swarm Optimization is one of the most successful and famous population-based metaheuristics.
 Its simplicity and performance made it easy to be adapted and used in many applications including the tasks of scheduling (more details can be found in my paper— Cloudlet Scheduling with Particle Swarm Optimization) or power consumption optimization in IoT devices (more details can be found in my paper— Particle Swarm Optimized Power Consumption Of Trilateration)

-There are many versions of PSO such as the hybrid ones where PSO is used along with other algorithms (such as Simulated Annealing).
+There are many versions of PSO such as the hybrid ones where PSO is used along with other algorithms (such as Simulated Annealing) in my publication above.
 But in general, when we are talking about a pure PSO algorithm we would recognize it as being a single or multi-objective that operates on a discrete or continuous space.
 The objectives of the algorithm are the things that PSO try to find a solution for.
 For example, PSO might concentrate on reducing the power consumption of a device without taking into consideration anything else, like the speed of the device.
-That’s why a multi-objective version was developed to kind of try to balance the solution.
+That’s why we developed multi-objective versions to kind of try to balance the solution.
 Balancing the work of the algorithm to consider more than one objective is part of the Game theory field (if you are curious and want to know more look at Nash Equilibrium and Pareto Optimality).

-The original algorithm work on a continuous space, what that means is that it works to solve problems such as the numeric minimization problem I mentioned in my previous post.
-PSO also works on a discrete binary space, which means that the algorithm is used to find a $ 0 $ or $ 1 $ values for the given problem (a simple example can be found in my paper).
+The original algorithm work on a continuous space.
+What that means is that it works to solve problems such as the numeric minimization problem I mentioned in the previous Heuristics post.
+PSO also works on a discrete binary space, which means that the algorithm is used to find a $ 0 $ or $ 1 $ values for the given problem (a simple example can be found in my scheduling paper).
 But now, let’s go back to our simple minimization problem and try to solve it using PSO.
 At this point if you didn’t read my other blog post please do so to know what I am trying to solve here.

 PSO starts by creating a swarm of particles where each particle is a possible solution to the problem.
 Therefore, we need to understand what exactly we are trying to solve and how to map it to the objective function of PSO, which is considered the hardest part when designing the algorithm.